Rish Khor prison

 Rish Khor is a prison on an Afghan military base that former captives report was run by Americans.
+It is part of the Rish Khor camp.

 Anand Gopal, writing in the Asia Times, quoted Rehmatullah Muhammad, one of nine men from a mountain village named Zaiwalat in Wardak who recounted being seized by Americans in a midnight raid in 2009, and then being taken to Rish Khor for interrogation.

 He said his American interrogators did not wear uniforms, and that he and his fellow villagers were handcuffed and locked in a steel shipping container, when not being interrogated.

 His interrogators accused the villagers of giving food and shelter to the Taliban.